asyrafjanai/kollectml/README.md

 3. Go to your browser and go to the API endpoint `http://127.0.0.1:5000/api?age=45&gender=4&marital=2&residence=2&exceed=1&advance=0&pass_due=`

-The value above is preset for test purpose only
+_Note:The parameter above is preset for test purpose only_